 Reviews have been mixed for the show so far, but country music listeners may have an extra incentive to watch the program.
 Featured on the 10-episode series has been a slew of independent country artists who will hopefully see decent paydays and a bump in exposure.

-The theme song from “The Ranch” is a version of “Mamas Don’t Let You Babies Grow Up to Be Cowboys,” originally performed by Willie Nelson and Waylon Jennings, but recorded anew by Lukas Nelson and Shooter Jennings.
+The theme song from “The Ranch” is a version of “Mammas Don’t Let Your Babies Grow Up to Be Cowboys,” originally performed by Willie Nelson and Waylon Jennings, but recorded anew by Lukas Nelson and Shooter Jennings.
 Also appearing on the series soundtrack so far has been Corb Lund, the Turnpike Troubadours, American Aquarium, Justin Townes Earle, Brandi Carlile, Nathaniel Rateliff & The Night Sweats, and Ashley Monroe.
 There’s also a healthy dose of mainstream country artists featured, including Luke Bryan and Kenny Chesney, but some of the songs on the show are a bit more palatable and obscure selections than what you may hear on mainstream radio.

 There are also ample country music references and jokes in the series, razzing on artists such as Brooks & Dunn and Shania Twain.
 The country music element is heavy throughout the series, and during certain scenes, songs will be playing low in the background, usually tied in some way to whatever is happening between the characters.

 For example in Episode 7, Danny Masterson, who plays Jameson “Rooster” Bennett, the brother of Ashton Kutcher’s character, makes the joke, “Mom and dad are like Brooks & Dunn.
 They get back together a few years, and every time they do, it just gets worse and worse.”
 Later in the episode while the Debra Winger and Sam Elliot characters contemplate getting a divorce, Cam’s country radio hit “Burning House” plays in the background.